ggorlen/gist-list/README.md

 # gist-list

-This tool offers an easier way to see a user's GitHub gists than clicking through pages on the normal gist UI.
+An easier way to see a user's GitHub gists than clicking through pages on the normal gist UI.

 Try it: <https://ggorlen.github.io/gist-list>